Valley in line for 1-3 inches, area to dodge another big storm

-The Valley is in line for another winter blast over the weekend, but the region is once again likely to be bypassed by another major snowstorm.
+The Valley is in line for another winter blast over the weekend, but the region is once again likely to dodge by another major snowstorm.

 Snowfall totals in the Valley could rival Wednesday’s storm — about 1-3 inches — but parts of western Pennsylvania and areas across New York and New England could see a foot or more.